SoftwareAG/c8y-docs/src/documents/guides/users-guide/LoRa.html.md

 ![Value configuration in detail: measurement](/guides/users-guide/actility/deviceDatabase2.png)

-The following picture shows an example for a device type which updates a fragment in a managed object when the value is changed.
+The following picture shows an example for a message which updates a fragment in a managed object when the value is changed.
 In this case also values such as the managed object fragment and the property nested inside the fragment need to be defined.

 ![Value configuration in detail: MO](/guides/users-guide/actility/deviceDatabase3.png)